holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

 From here on we will go deeper and look at the attributes `fetchStart`, `requestStart` and `responseStart` in order to see which parts belong to loading one resource.
 Even though `duration` can give us the overall loading time, the API does also provide more granular information, these we will inspect now.

-## The `fetchStart`, `requestStart` and `responseStart` Attributes
+## The Waterfall Chart in Action

-For better understandability of these data, the chart below shows each of those attributes in a waterfall chart.
-Hover over (or click) each line to see the detailed numbers for each attribute.
+For better understanding the attributes let's chart them.
+The Waterfall chart below shows each of those attributes.
+Hover over (or click) each line to see the value of each attribute.

 <figure>
     <hc-chart id="waterfall-chart-2" style="height: 350px;"></hc-chart>